Call Us 904-JOI-2000

 Some risk factors of rotator cuff tears are: being over age of 40 years of age, repetitive lifting, overhead reaching, and athletics.
 Most rotator cuff tears in young adults are caused by traumatic injury or falls.

+Majority of the time, a rotator cuff is unable to heal without any intervention.
 If you have symptoms of a torn rotator cuff, you need to be evaluated by an Orthopedic MD which will include medical history, symptoms, a shoulder examination, X-ray and possibly MRI.
+The MD will then decide whether conservative or surgical treatment is the best option for you based upon your evaluation.

 A torn rotator cuff can be treated conservatively with Occupational or Physical Therapy, anti-inflammatory medication or steroid injection and activity modification/rest.
+Physical therapy would involve strengthening of the rotator cuff muscles with exercises.
 If shoulder symptoms do not respond to conservative treatment, or an MRI reveals a significant tear of the rotator cuff with weakness and loss of function in your shoulder, surgery may be necessary to restore shoulder function.

 Signs that surgery may be the best option are symptoms lasting 6-12 months, a large tear more than 3 cm, significant weakness and loss of function or tear caused by a recent acute injury.
 Surgery to repair a torn rotator cuff involves reattaching the tendon to the bone.
 There are surgical options in repairing a torn rotator cuff which include an open repair, an arthroscopic repair and mini open repair.